eddy1759/Altschool-Nodejs_Assignments/README.md

 ## My process

 The design process I used to create this API is very simple.
 First of all I had to write down the basic files and folders I will need and list the files that will be contained in each folder.
-While writing the code, there were three main stages in my design process which were:
+While writing the code, there were five main stages in my design process which were:

 - Write test code to test routes
 - Setup server with a request handler